nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 CLI applications like TruthTable requires you to execute instructions by typing specific words to make use of the application's features.
-However, if you are not an experienced user, terms like "commands", "flags", and "parameters" may appear daunting.
+However, if you are not an experienced user, terms like "commands", "flags", and "parameters" may seem daunting.

 But fret not!
 This section will cover what all these terms actually mean.

-Nevertheless, don't worry too much about memorising the specifics for every command, as there are convenient ways available that will guide you along the way for each "command".
+While you're going through this section, don't worry too much about memorising the details for every "command", as
+they all have their own help messages for your reference at any time.
 Furthermore, the "commands" in TruthTable are designed to be **easy to remember** and **natural**, so you will get up to speed in no time!

 ### Commands, flags, and parameters